Ryanondocin2019/Roulette_MonteCarlo_Sim_PySpark/README.md

 # Roulette_MonteCarlo_Sim_PySpark
 In this exercise, I used PySpark to create Monte Carlo Simulations for the game of Roulette.
-Additionally, I cleaned and transformed the gapminder dataset to deduce insights about attributes such as infant mortality rates and family size across numerous countries.
+Additionally, I merged and transformed numerous datasets to deduce insights about attributes such as infant mortality rate, population size, and life expectancy across all countries from 1800 to 2015.